-The following matrix identifying the gender, language skills, age, diversity affiliation, tenure, professional skills, expertise and qualifications of nominated Directors is reviewed by the Governance Committee annually to ensure CAE benefits from an appropriate combination of skills, experience with CAE's business matters and corporate governance standards and fresh perspectives:
+The following matrices identifying the gender, language skills, age, Canadian residency, tenure, professional skills, expertise and qualifications of nominated Directors is reviewed by the Governance Committee annually to ensure CAE benefits from an appropriate combination of skills, experience with CAE's business matters and corporate governance standards, and fresh perspectives:

-- All non-employee Director nominees (12 out of a total number of 13 Directors) are independent. - All Board Committee members are independent.
+- All non-employee Director nominees (12 out of a total number of 13 Directors) are currently independent.
+However, as previously announced, effective at the conclusion of the Meeting and subject to his election, Mr. Rovinescu will shift to the role of Executive Chairman of the Board, at which time he will no longer be considered independent. - All Board Committee members are independent.

-Board Demographics Gender Ayman Antoun A Margaret S. (Peg) Billson H Sophie Brochu A Patrick Decostre H Elise Eberwein A lan L. Edwards H Marianne Harrison Alan N. MacGibbon T Mary Lou Maher François Olivier Marc Parent Gen. David G. Perkins, USA (Ret.)
-Patrick M. Shanahan
+Board Demographics Gender Ayman Antoun H Sophie Brochu Matthew Bromberg Z Patrick Decostre H Elise Eberwein Z lan L. Edwards H Marianne Harrison Z Peter Lee T Katherine A. Lehman H Mary Lou Maher Z Calin Rovinescu Z Patrick M. Shanahan X Louis Têtu

-French 1 • • • •
+French • • • •

-English 1 • • • • • • • • • • • • •
+English • • • • • • • • • • • • •

-Other language(s) 1 •
+Other language(s) •

-Under 60 • • • •
+Under 60 • • • • •

-60-69 • • • • • • • • •
+60-69 • • • • • • • •

 70+

-LGBTQ2+ •

-Visible minority •

-Indigenous people
+Canadian citizen or permanent resident • • • • • • •

-0-5 years tenure • • • • • • • • •
+0-5 years tenure • • • • • • • • • • • •

-6-10 years tenure • • •
+6-10 years tenure •

-More than 10 years tenure •
+More than 10 years tenure